Causes of Pink Eye

 There are many types of allergic conjunctivitis such as vernal keratoconjunctivitis and atopic keratoconjunctivitis .The frequent rubbing can cause swelling in the conjunctiva.
 Treating the allergies and minimizing contact with eyes can help to reduce the symptoms.
 Treating the underlying cause, the allergy, is the only way to help with this form of pink eye.

 Chemical pink eye is the result of chemical eye injuries.
-Household chemicals can do a lot of damage to the eyes if accidently introduced.
+Household chemicals can do a lot of damage to the eyes if accidentally introduced.
 Spray cleaners, styling products and much more can irritate the eyes, causing conjunctivitis.
 If a chemical is introduced to the eye, immediately flush with water to remove the chemical and seek medical attention as soon as possible.

 Giant papillary conjunctivitis is cause by a foreign object entering the eye.
 Contact lens wearers are at high risk for this type of pink eye.
 Proper hygiene for handling and cleaning contact lenses is important to avoid this complication.